-- Describe the amount of, and types of, existing recreation resources within both a .5 and 1-mile radius of the proposed project area/site. - Describe the specific deficiencies as they relate to the lack of, or inadequacy of, local outdoor recreation areas/uses. - Describe how the deficiencies were identified. - Describe the recreation service area of this park and the estimated number of people who live within .5 and 1 mile. - State, statistically, where the local community falls within the poverty scale for economicallydisadvantaged populations relative to the county and state and include any other relevant economic and demographic information.
+- Describe the amount of, and types of, existing recreation resources within both a .5 and 1-mile radius of the proposed economically disadvantaged community(ies). - Describe the specific deficiencies as they relate to the lack of, or inadequacy of, local outdoor recreation areas/uses. - Describe how the deficiencies were identified. - State the estimated number of people who live within .5 or 1 mile and the percentage of those who are above the 20% poverty level. - State the census tract number and poverty level of the economically-disadvantaged community targeted by the project (using censusreporter.org) and poverty level of the city, county, and state. \Projects not providing a poverty rate, or meeting the minimum poverty level, will be eliminated.

-Criterion 2 - Appropriateness of Project to Meet Community Outdoor Recreation and Economic Needs Maximum Points: 20
+Criterion 2 - Appropriateness of Project to Meet Identified Community Outdoor Recreation Needs and Increase Access to Nature's Benefits

-This criterion assesses how well the proposed project meets the need(s) for newly created or enhanced outdoor recreation resources within the target community/population, and the level to which it provides short-term and/or permanent employment opportunities, particularly within the same target community, and/or helps to generate economic benefits for the community at large.
+This criterion assesses how well the proposed project meets the need(s) for newly created or significantly enhanced outdoor recreation resources within the target community/population, and particularly projects that increase access to nature and other green spaces.